 - have income levels that fall within the guidelines on the application

-- do not have high negative balances on their children’s point of sale accounts when submitting the application.
+- do not have high negative balances on their children’s point-of-sale accounts when submitting the application.

-More information is available on the downloaded form.
-If you have a question about the program email us at firstname.lastname@example.org.
+If you have a question about the program email us at email@example.com.

 FAQ about the Meal Assistance Program: